 d.
-The CCG co-chair representing an Operational Community shall have the right to instruct the IETF Trust to terminate the License Agreement with the then-current IANA Operator with respect to such Operational Community’s designated IANA Service, and the CCG co-chairs acting collectively (by unanimous action) shall have the right to instruct the IETF Trust to terminate the License Agreement with the then-current IANA Operator, as a whole.
-In each case such termination shall be effected in accordance with the IETF Trust’s termination rights under the applicable License Agreement.
+The CCG co-chair representing an Operational Community shall have the right to instruct the IETF Trust to terminate the License Agreement with the then-current IANA Operator with respect to such Operational Community’s designated IANA Service.
+Such termination shall be effected in accordance with the IETF Trust’s termination rights under the applicable License Agreement.

 e.
 Operational Community IANA Operator Request.

 (i) Upon the request of an Operational Community, the IETF Trust will attempt in good faith to negotiate a License Agreement with a prospective IANA Operator relating to the Operational Community’s designated IANA Service.
-The IETF Trust shall consult with the CCG (or in the case of a license relating to IANA Services for one or two Operational Communities, the relevant CCG Representatives) regarding the terms under negotiation with each prospective IANA Operator and shall act in a manner consistent with the advice of the CCG or the relevant CCG Representatives, as applicable.
-The IETF Trust shall provide the proposed License Agreement to the CCG (or relevant CCG Representatives).
-In the event that, after expending good faith efforts for a reasonable period of time, the IETF Trust, the prospective IANA Operator and the relevant Operational Community shall in good faith enter into non-binding mediation pursuant to the rules of the AAA (or other mutually agreed arbitral body with expertise in California law) for a period not to exceed ninety (90) days in order to attempt to come to agreement upon the terms of a License Agreement.
+The IETF Trust shall consult with the relevant CCG Representatives regarding the terms under negotiation with such prospective IANA Operator and shall act in a manner consistent with the advice of the relevant CCG Representatives.
+The IETF Trust shall provide the proposed License Agreement to the relevant CCG Representatives.
+In the event that, after expending good faith efforts for a reasonable period of time, the IETF Trust and such prospective IANA Operator are unable to agree upon the terms of a License Agreement, the IETF Trust, the prospective IANA Operator and the relevant Operational Community shall in good faith enter into non-binding mediation pursuant to the rules of the AAA (or other mutually agreed arbitral body with expertise in California law) for a period not to exceed ninety (90) days in order to attempt to come to agreement upon the terms of a License Agreement.
 Such mediation shall be conducted by teleconference and in-person meetings, and any live meetings shall be held in Washington, DC or another location mutually agreed by IETF Trust, the prospective IANA Operator and the relevant Operational Community.
 The expenses of the mediator and AAA shall be divided evenly among the IETF Trust, the prospective IANA Operator and the relevant Operational Community.
 If, following such mediation, the IETF Trust and such prospective IANA Operator are unable to agree upon the terms of a License Agreement, the IETF Trust shall so notify the requesting Operational Community, stating the reasons therefore in reasonable particularity.
 Under no circumstances shall the IETF Trust be required to enter into a License Agreement that contains terms that are unacceptable to the IETF Trust in its reasonable discretion.
 In addition, the IETF Trust agrees that it will not enter into or amend a License Agreement or other arrangement with an IANA Operator containing terms relating to the provision of IANA Services without the support and agreement of the CCG Representatives of the affected Operational Communities.

-(ii) The IETF Trust and each Operational Community hereby acknowledges that the License Agreement that the IETF Trust has executed with the initial IANA Operator as of the Effective Date, attached hereto as Exhibit E (the “Initial License Agreement”) is acceptable to it.
+(ii) The IETF Trust and each Operational Community hereby acknowledge that the License Agreement that the IETF Trust has executed with the initial IANA Operator as of the Effective Date, attached hereto as Exhibit E-1, E-2 or E-3, respectively (the “Initial License Agreements”) is acceptable to it.

 f.
 Each of the Operational Communities may monitor the IANA Operator’s use of the IANA Intellectual Property with respect to its designated IANA Service for the purposes of quality control under the License Agreement and shall promptly notify the IETF Trust of any failures or deficiencies in the quality of service provided by the IANA Operator that would violate such quality control provisions.
-The IETF Trust and the relevant Operational Community shall coordinate communicating with the IANA Operator and seeking to address such failures or deficiencies.